arlac77/aggregation-repository-provider/README.md

 <!-- skip-example -->

-Combines several repository providers into one
+Combines several repository providers into one.

 ### Parameters